 \section{Introduction}

-Decision-making under uncertainty is a fundamental challenge in various fields such as finance \cite{follmer2016stochastic,sriboonchita2009stochastic}, engineering \citep{khan2016dynamic,shahidehpour2003market}, and robotics \citep{thrun2000probabilistic} etc. In these domains, a decision can have consequences that depend not only on its expected reward but also on the degree of model uncertainty or risks associated with them.
-Addressing this challenge requires approaches such as robust planning, robust learning, or risk-sensitive decision-making that explicitly account for uncertainty and aim to find policies that perform well across a range of possible models or account for the trade-off between expected reward and risk.
+Making decisions amidst uncertainty presents a fundamental challenge cutting across diverse domains, including finance \citep{follmer2016stochastic,sriboonchita2009stochastic}, engineering \citep{khan2016dynamic,shahidehpour2003market}, and robotics \citep{thrun2000probabilistic} etc. Within these realms, decisions carry consequences that depend not only on expected rewards but also on the level of uncertainty and associated risks.
+Addressing this challenge necessitates approaches such as robust, and risk-sensitive decision-making.
+These approaches explicitly incorporate uncertainty and aim to find policies that perform well across a spectrum of scenarios and adeptly strike a balance between expected gains and potential risks.